 Abraham Handgref was a second class passenger on the Valencia, on his way to Seattle.
 As if to highlight how brutal the sinking of the Valencia was, on March 4th, 1906, more than a month after the disaster, Abraham Handgref’s body washed up on the shore of Wreck Bay, near Tofino.
 The article reads, “Yesterday morning the sea gave up another victim of the Valencia wreck after tossing it about the waters for over five weeks.
 The special correspondent of the Colonist at Ucluelet, wiring yesterday morning says: “The body of Abraham Handgref, a second class passenger of the lost Valencia was found and buried yesterday on the west end of Wreck Bay.
 A lifebelt was on over and overcoat, but the pants were gone.
 On the body was found a silver watch, a gold ring on a finger, some letter in a foreign language, all signed Sam Kitty, but no money.
 Identification was through the finding on the body of intention papers for citizenship on the United States.
 The body was badly decomposed.”

 Mattie Harraden and George Harraden from Port Townsend were on the Valencia.
-Mattie Harraden did not survive, though George Harraden made it off on the Topeka raft and survived.
+Mattie Harraden did not survive, though her son George Harraden made it off on the last life raft and saved by the City of Topeka on January 24th, 1906.
+Mattie Harraden's body was never recovered.

 Several months after the Valencia shipwreck happened a bottle floated ashore 800 kilometres north of the Valencia wreck on island of Haida Gwaii.
 This bottle contained a letter written was sent from the Valencia several hours into the ordeal.
 “We are going down off the coast. – E.F.
 Hazard.”
 The letter was written in pencil, faded and difficult to read, so the E.F. was likely mistaken for R.F. as Roy Hazard was the only passenger with that last name.

-William Holmes, first officer on the Valencia was reported by survivors picked up by the Topeka to be on the Valencia when they departed.
+William Holmes, First Officer on the Valencia was reported as still alive on the Valencia by survivors picked up two hours later by the Topeka.
 The San Francisco Call reported on January 25th, “WELL KNOWN TO SAN DIEGANS.
 First Officer on Valencia Formerly on Southern Run.
 One board the Pacific Coast Steamship Company’s steamer Valencia was a brother of Justice of the Peace George Holmes of Coronado, William Holmes, who was the first officer of the vessel.
 William Holmes was well known her and at Coronado.
 He has been on the coast for nineteen years, having previously run as an officer on the Cunard Line on the Atlantic.
 He was for several years connected with the Lower California Development Company as officer, and for nearly ten years has been with the Pacific Coast Company, mush of the time as an officer on the State of California, arriving here each Saturday morning, and sailing each Saturday night.”
 A picture of him also appears in this article as well as a picture of Mrs. W Holmes and their baby, Mildred Tracy Holmes.

-52 HOPKINS, Eugene E, Assistant Freight Clerk on the Valencia - LOST
+51. Eugene Hopkins, Assistant Freight Clerk - LOST

 Eugene Hopkins, assistant freight clerk on the Valencia was reported to be still on the ship when the last two rafts departed.
 He would have been cast into the sea just two hours later when the Valencia finally crumbled into the sea.
 The San Francisco Call on January 24th reported, “Eugene E. Hopkins, freight clerk of the Valencia made his home with his father and mother, Mr. and Mrs. J.S.
 Hopkins in Alameda, the family residence being at 2241 Clinton Avenue.
 He was unmarried and was widely known an popular in the Encinal City, where he attended the public schools and spent his boyhood days.
 Hopkins was 25 years of age and had been in the employ of the Pacific Coast Steamship Company for several years.”
 The Victoria Daily Colonist on January 26 reported, “The lottery of fate was played by two freight clerks on the Valencia, with their lives as the stakes.
 C.A.
 Metz left the vessel on her last trip to San Francisco, and Hopkins returned to the ship when she sailed for Seattle, and it was the first time he had been on duty aboard the Valencia since last October.”